Why your vault password matters

 - Your family will need it to access your vault

-A good master password is both strong (hard to guess or crack) and memorable (you won't forget it).
+A good vault password is both strong (hard to guess or crack) and memorable (you won't forget it).
 Here's how to create one:

 Use a Passphrase